Boyos999/Boyos-Tes3mp-Scripts/Random Weapons/README.md

-# Random weapons proof of concept
+# Random weapons, now with enchantments proof of concept
-1. Download randomWeapons.lua and put it in your scripts folder
+1. Download randomWeapons.lua and randomEnchantments.lua and put them in your scripts folder
-2. Download randWeaponBaseIds.json and put it in your data folder
+2. Download randWeaponBaseIds.json and randEnchEffects.json and put them in your data folder
 3. Download cfgRandWeap.lua and put it in your scripts folder
 4. For testing purposes put the following require statement in commandHandler
 ```lua